 Finally they were moved off stage, not for a performance, but for a long scheduled replacement of the stage floor.
 A rigging inspection followed as did cleaning of the basement and replacement of the roof and the stage HVAC.

+And it is really all about you.
 The last thing the Community Arts Center wants, the last thing performers want, the last thing our Volunteer ushers want, the last thing the Box Office wants, the last thing the stagehands want, is for the Community Arts Center to make anyone sick, much less become the site of a superspreader event.